-Parameter Options Default Description XPW Server IP Address The IP address of the eXpertPower server XPW Server Port 0-65535 The TCP service port of the eXpertPower server

-Parameter Options Default Description XPW Client Enabled NO, YES NO Enables operations of the eXpertPower client Time to Next Session, min 1-99999 The time remaining to the next connection session Connection via Network Ethernet, GPRS/Modem Ethernet Selects the network for connecting to the eXpertPower server
+Parameter Options Default Description XPW Server IP Address 207.232.60.18 The IP address of the eXpertPower server XPW Server Port 0-65535 5001 The TCP service port of the eXpertPower server XPW Client Enabled NO, YES NO Enables operations of the eXpertPower client Time to Next Session, min 1-99999 The time remaining to the next connection session Connection via Network Ethernet, GPRS/Modem Ethernet The network to be used for a connection with the server.
+Selected automatically in the event that only one network is available.

-- 1. Do not enable the eXpertPower client in your meter if you do not use the eXpertPowerTM service. - 2.
+- 1. Do not enable the eXpertPower client in your meter if you do not use the eXpertPower TM service. - 2.
 Do not change the connection period setting.
 The eXpertPower server updates it automatically.